alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 ## SQL, Relational Calculus vs. Relational Algebra

 SQL has been invented to allow _human beings_ to query relational databases.
-In fact, SQL is nearest to (tuple) relational calculus than to relational algebra (for the sake of accuracy, it is a strange mix of both).
+In fact, SQL is nearer to (tuple) relational calculus than to relational algebra (for the sake of accuracy, it is a strange mix of both).
 To understand our proposal, it is important to understand the difference in nature between a calculus and an algebra: